Whikiss/yazi/README.md

 ## License

 Yazi is MIT-licensed.
-For more information check the [LICENSE](LICENSE) file.
+For more information check the [LICENSE](LICENSE) file